MagzhanArtykov/blogapi/README.md

 # Sample Blog API implementation

+**TODO**
+1. Tags duplicates on update, I can fix it if it is critical
+2. I did not used DTO aproach(and its annotations) to keep it only with starter dependencies

+**Task description**

 Spring Boot app that provides RESTful API for the blog:
 - Get a collection of posts (paginated, has optional filtering by tags)
 - Create a new post